EarthProgram/did-earth/README.md

 Below is an example of create operation with the IID interface used by did:earth.

-This operation creates a new DID using the did:earth method along with associated DID Document representation.
+This operation creates a new DID using the did:earth method along with associated DID document representation.

 To create and publish a local `chainspace` DID document use the message: